cartogram/basic-point-knowledge/content/account-types.md

-Account types can be broken into two broad categories;

 Registered Accounts are accounts that have some specific benefit or feature(s) and are designated for a specific purpose.
 Think RRSP (Registered Retirement Savings Plans), RESP (Registered Education Savings Plan), TFSA (Tax Free Savings Account)